THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Create a work schedule (and stick to it)

 Clients want something for nothing.
-They may pay you for three hours, or five hours, or for a set piece of work that you estimate will take around 10 hours to complete, and that’s fine.
+They may pay you for three or five hours or a set piece of work that you estimate will take around 10 hours to complete, which is fine.
 But then they will want extra meetings to check on progress.
 They will want changes along the way.
 They will want extra changes once the work is complete.
 And they may need even more time at the final sign-off stage to gain the approval of stakeholders before paying.

-All of this adds to your original time frame, taking a 10-hour task up into the 20-hour bracket.
+This adds to your original time frame, taking a 10-hour task into the 20-hour bracket.
 Ensure you design a work schedule that allows you to complete your tasks for all clients on time.
-This will necessarily mean that you will have to stand your ground and request further payment from clients who think their changes were included in the price.
+This means you must stand your ground and request further payment from clients who think their changes were included in the price.

 Communication is vital.
-How many times have you spoken to online vendors (for example, when ordering a personalized item from a private seller on an e-commerce site) only to find that their response is essential, unwelcoming, borderline rude, and filled with spelling and grammar errors?
+How often have you spoken to online vendors (for example, when ordering a personalized item from a private seller on an e-commerce site) only to find that their response is essential, unwelcoming, borderline rude, and filled with spelling and grammar errors?

 How you choose to communicate your brand is up to you.
 But if you choose the quick and dirty method of barely getting your message over the line, don’t expect that customer to return.
 Greet anyone who gets in touch.
 Thank them for taking the time to check out your brand.
 Point out any special offers, answer their query, and offer further assistance.
 It’s not rocket science, but it is the science of selling.